deis/deis/tests/fixtures/mock-store/README.md

 Please consult the [Makefile](Makefile) for current instructions on how to build, test, push, install, and start **deis/mock-store**.

+Note that changes to **deis/mock-store** will *not* be built automatically by the test suite.
+Run `make mock-store` from the tests/ directory to update the Docker image used by tests.

 ## License

 © 2015 OpDemand LLC